HPH-Fabrication-Addins/cinx-api-docs/source/includes/_getting-started.md

 }
 ```

-This request can be used to test the availability of the CINX API.
+This endpoint can be used to test the availability of the CINX API.

 URL Pattern: **{api path}/{api_version}/ping**